alicia-moss/course-dbt/greenery/projects/project_week_2/readme.md

 - *product/intermediate/fact_product_sales.sql* - historical sales per product. if we had more data, it would make sense to filter by time frame, say, the last year. if we had price per line item, we could find out the average price we are charging for each product, including promos.

 **Testing**

 **Description of tests**
-* Assuming all primary keys must be unique and not null.
+* Testing all primary keys for uniqueness and not null.
 * Added surrogate key for stg_order_items, so that the composite key (order_id plus product_id) for this table can be tested
 * Added test that created_at is before the current timestamp for the following tables: stg_events, stg_orders
 * Added referential integrity check on stg_users.address_id to make sure the value exists in stg_addresses.address_id